zivz/weatherapp_codelab/codelab.md

 ![Adjust Editor Options](./assets/Adjust_Editor_Options.png)
 * Choose `Assistant`
 * Our `Main.storyboard` should open the View Controller associated with the scene that is currently in focus.
-Since We have only once scene, and only one View Controller, it will open WeatherVC.Swift on the side.
+Since We have only one scene, and only one View Controller, it will open WeatherVC.Swift on the side.

 #### Creating outlets for our UI Elements
 Connecting our UI Elements in `WeatherVC Scene` to our `WeatherVC` class, requires an Interface Builder outlet.